 Why would this reaction happen?
 A reductively psychological approach might use the argument of this article to suggest that we are up against a universal human weakness, our limited capacity for accepting reality, and so when we are increasingly asked to accept the emotional demands and disappointments of liberal democracy, a lot of us inevitably seek safety in the certainties and promises of anti-democratic alternatives.
 But a psychopolitical approach can offer better prospects, by focussing on how our emotional needs may be responded to in different ways by different forms of liberal democratic politics, with some reducing the needs for escape into one side or another of the authoritarian-libertarian split.
 Lilla, writing of the U.S.A., sees the problem as a collapse of liberalism into identity politics, which prevents it from meeting the public need for a vision of national community, a field then left open to Trumpism.
-He points to the possibility develop what he calls a civic liberalism, with a focus on the responsibilities of citizenhood and on strong national democratic institutions.
+He points to the possibility of developing what he calls a civic liberalism, with a focus on the responsibilities of citizenhood and on strong national democratic institutions.
 This might assist individual citizens to refuse the temptations of escape into authoritarianism, or libertarianism, or, as we have seen, some fusion of the two, as in the Trumpist project of seeking merger with the state object (personified in Trump the leader), while also wanting to destroy it.

 While the two examples we have discussed (and others we might have used, such as Poland) are clearly authoritarian, in Western Europe we might expect the threat to come in more hybrid forms.
 A love of the leader may be complemented by a hatred of the state, particularly of the liberal state, a phenomenon which has been clear for some time in the rhetoric of some extreme right-wing groups in the UK (Richards, 2013).
 The fact that the loved leader may be the head of state is no barrier to the development of this configuration of feeling, since contradiction is not a problem for phantasy-driven politics.
 Ultimately, the authoritarian moment will be dominant, because the populist leader wants to exercise power.
 In any event, the libertarian dream of a vanishingly small government cannot exist in reality, while the authoritarian defence can seem to offer a tough realism.